-Only credit for courses with grades of "C-" or better may be accepted in transfer regardless of method of delivery. \ Transfer of coursework from other institutions is granted as credit only, unless prior written approval has been obtained to repeat and replace a course in transfer (see Repeated Coursework).
+Only credit for courses with grades of "C-" or better may be accepted in transfer regardless of method of delivery. \ Transfer of coursework from other institutions is granted as credit only.

 \ Transfer evaluation of Physical Therapist Assistant, Surgical Technology, Occupational Therapist Assistant and Sonography curricula candidates is based upon criteria specified in program guidelines.